Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/modify_test_cases.rst

 Hide/Unhide
 ___________

-In addition to drafting, you can hide test cases to organize your evaluation overvieq:
+In addition to drafting, you can hide false positive results to organize your evaluation overview:

-* **Hide** - Makes the test case less visible in the evaluation overview and for the metrics computations in the dashboard
+* **Hide** - Makes the false positive result less visible in the evaluation overview and for the metrics computations in the dashboard
-* **Unhide** - Makes the test case visible again in the evaluation overview
+* **Unhide** - Makes the false positive result visible again in the evaluation overview

 .. tip::